 The Supreme Court has stated that the Commission is an administrative agency with quasi-judicial powers.
 Proceedings before the Commission must conform to the code of civil procedure applicable to the District Courts, unless modified either by Commission Rules or Statutes.

 Once the Petitioner (either the employer, the employee or the employee's association or union) has filed a case with the CIR, a panel of three commissioners is assigned.
 The case is heard by one commissioner but must be decided by three.
 The Respondent has 20 days to answer.
 (Except in prohibited practice cases where they have only 10 days).
 Based upon the answer, the CIR may order a pretrial and/or a hearing.
 The purpose of the pretrial is to exchange exhibits, waive requirements of formal proof on undisputed documents, admit and agree upon undisputed facts, etc. so that the hearing can be conducted quickly and efficiently.
 A court reporter is present at the hearings.
 The decisions of the CIR are appealable directly to the Court of Appeals.

 The CIR employees 5 part-time commissioners appointed for 6-year terms by the Governor with legislative approval.
 The commissioners pick one of their members to serve as presiding commissioner for a two-year term.
-The CIR also employs an administrator/clerk, legal counsel/deputy clerk, and an administrative assistant.
+The CIR also employs an administrator/clerk/legal counsel and a deputy clerk/staff assistant.